apetkau/microbial-informatics-2014/README.md

 These labs assume that you are familar working within a Linux environment using the command line.

-Getting Lab Data
+Running the Labs
 ----------------

+All necessary software to run these labs is provided in the form of a customized Ubuntu virtual machine.
+You will need to install software such as [Oracle Virtual Box](https://www.virtualbox.org/) in order to run the virtual machine.
+Please see the [Workshop Software](https://www.corefacility.ca/wiki/bin/view/BioinformaticsWorkshop/Software2014) instructions for more details.

-The data and instructions needed to run the labs can be obtained by running the following.
+Once the virtual machine is running, the instructions for these labs can be obtained by running the following.

 ```bash
 $ git clone https://github.com/apetkau/microbial-informatics-2014.git